 Some robes double as a towel and are a must-have item to dry off and keep warm after a bath, shower, or swim.
 They also help you cover up quickly when someone rings the doorbell unexpectedly.

-How to Choose the Right Size and Length
+Choosing the Right Size and Length for your Dressing Gown?

-While robes should be loose-fitting and comfortable, there is a chance that you could get a bathrobe that is too small, too large, too short, or too long.
+While dressing gowns should be loose-fitting and comfortable, there is a chance that you could get a bathrobe that is too small, too large, too short, or too long.
 Especially if you're buying online!

 Bathrobes typically come in three lengths: above the knee, mid-calf length, and ankle length.
 An ankle-length robe is popular during the colder months, while shorter robes are great for summer when going to the pool, beach, or spa.